LoRyder1/Wheels/notes.md

 - have to be able to calculate gear_inches of a different object
 - try to reduce the number of dependencies, while exposing big dependencies publicly
 - reveal dependencies instead of conceal them.

+TESTING
+- helper methods help another method complete its task

+- the main benefit of using **mock** objects is increased testability throughout a system
+- a secondary benefit is an improved ability to do continuous design.

+**Unit tests should be atomic** - TDD style unit tests should be smal tests that cover a specific, **granular** area of the code.
+A lot of the times the code interacts with other classes, but you only want to worry about the proper functioning of the class under test.
+You have the ability to perserve the atomicity of the unit test by replacing the external resources and coding dependencies by using a mock object to establish an **expected behavior.**
+  - As an engineer hardest task is to model boundary conditions.
+    - a boundary being a point in a system with known behavior.
+By doing this you can ignore anything outside the boundary.
+    - establishing boundary conditions minimizes the number of variables within an engineering calculation.
+  - primary claims for **TDD efficiency** is the reduced time spent degugging code.
+  - This is only true if and only if you write fine-grained tests.
+  - Excessive mocking can result in too tightly coupled code making it really hard to refactor code without breaking tests.

+- Order Independent and Isolated
+- Intention Revealing
+- Easy to Setup
+- Runs Fast